THANK YOU FOR SUBSCRIBING

 By Shekhar Chhajer, CIO South East Asia, India and CoC Sales Overseas, Mercedes Benz

-In recent years Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR) have become prominent in the industry and the reasons are many technical innovations and associated increased investment in these areas from many solution providers.
+In recent years Mixed Reality (MR), Augmented Reality (AR) and Virtual Reality (VR), have become prominent in the industry and the reasons are many technical innovations and associated increased investment in these areas from many solution providers.
 These innovations and use cases are not only limited to gaming industry but can also be applied in other industries like automotive, real estate, education, health-care, aerospace etc.

 Whereas VR is stepping into virtual world by constructing the real-world objects into virtual world and provides immersive experience, AR is overlaying the virtual environment to the real-world objects.
 VR simulate the environment to the users and so users can feel that they are in real life situation.
 Flight simulators are in existence for many years where pilots are trained to virtually fly aeroplanes without using expensive real world aeroplanes.
 Usually VR’s use external headsets to cover the vision to ensure that person is immersed into the environment which is shown to him without getting influence by the real world.